-As part of our 50th anniversary celebrations this year, we’re launching a history project to explore Dunwich Heath’s rich and intriguing past.
+As part of our 50th anniversary celebrations in 2018, we launched a history project to explore Dunwich Heath’s rich and intriguing past.

 These days Dunwich Heath is a peaceful haven – a place for people to relax and unwind, and enjoy the fresh air and superb wildlife.
 But through the centuries, Dunwich Heath has had a much livelier background!
 Its ancient cliffs have seen smugglers and coastguards, shipwrecks and war.
 It has been fortified with anti-aircraft guns, tank defences and a radar station, and transformed back into precious wildlife habitat.

 Our project will explore the many strands of Dunwich Heath’s history, particularly its social, military and natural history backgrounds.
 There is a wealth of heritage to discover and many stories to be told.
 There are tales of audacious smugglers landing their contraband on Suffolk beaches, and stories about the lives of the many coastguard families who lived in the row of cottages perched on top of the cliff.
 During the First World War, local trawlermen cleared mines from a vital supply route along the coast where rolling waves now conceal many shipwrecks.
 The Second World War transformed Dunwich Heath into a military landscape, poised to defend Suffolk’s shores.